 I am currently a post doctoral research associate in psychology at the Open University, where I work closely with Graham Pike, Catriona Havard, Ailsa Strathie, Zoe Walkington and Lara Frumkin for a citizen forensics project.
 This aims to improve communications between citizens and institutions (e.g. police).

-I am also employed as a researcher for an AI reporting tool called Spot, which is freely available for people to report workplace harassment and discrimination they have experienced or seen.
-In this capacity, I work with Julia Shaw and Rashid Minhas.
+I was also employed until recently as a researcher for an AI reporting tool called Spot, which is freely available for people to report workplace harassment and discrimination they have experienced or seen.
+I worked with Julia Shaw and Rashid Minhas.

-I am also dedicated to launching the first psychological research into Wiedermann-Steiner Syndrome, which has only recently been genetically identified.
-In this field, I am involved in a new research project with Nicola Yuill and Jessica Marshall at The University of Sussex Chatlab.
+I have also launched the first psychological research into Wiedermann-Steiner Syndrome, which has only recently been genetically identified.
+In this capacity, I have initated a WSS Psychology Lab with Nicola Yuill and Jessica Marshall at The University of Sussex.

 My research interests thus lie mainly in the application of psychology to make positive changes to 'real world' issues.

 September 2019: Poster at BPS Cognitive Developmental Conference, Stoke on Trent